Stefanough/SFA_BLG/source/notes/vim.html.markdown

 * `:%s/foo/bar/g` - Find each occurrence of 'foo' (in all lines), and replace it with 'bar'.
 * `:%s/\\//gc` - Find each occurrence of '\\' (single backslash) and replace with no character but ask for confirmation first.
-* `:%s/\n\n/\r/gc` - Find each occurrence of two consecutive newlines? and replace with single newline (change double space into single space).
+* `:%s/\n\n/\r/gc` - Find each occurrence of two consecutive newlines?
+And replace with single newline (change double space into single space).
 * `:%s/\n / /gc` - Find each occurrence of a newline and remove (change double space to single space) but ask for confirmation first.
 * `:s/foo/bar/g` - Find each occurrence of 'foo' (in the current line only), and replace it with 'bar'.
 * `:%s/foo/bar/gc` - Change each 'foo' to 'bar', but ask for confirmation first.